 It would be best to know the year when the current model of the car you are looking at was introduced.
 This way, you can deduce if a car is due for updating, or better yet, for a full change.
 End of life models are almost always being sold at fire sale prices.
 So make sure you know that before committing to a purchase since it will affect the resale value of your car later on.

 On the flipside, models that have reached more than three years of their life cycle usually have had their bugs and niggles already sorted out by the manufacturer.
 So consider that when you round-up your shortlist.

-Even fuel consumption is important information nowadays.
+Another important thing to check when buying a new car is its fuel consumption.
 With the constant traffic pulling down fuel efficiency numbers, it is always wise to start off with a car that has already earned a reputation to be thrifty.
 Not everything a sales agent will claim at this point is real.
 So better search for end user feedback and reviews to be sure.

 Test drives are the most important activity when you are showroom hopping.
 By asking for one, you will be able to get a feel of the car as you drive it.
 This is the time for you to see if you and the car are made for each other.
 See, hear, smell, touch… your senses should be working overtime at this point looking for potential issues you might have with the car.
 And do this for all the cars in your shortlist just to make sure you can assess which model is easiest for you to operate.

 Granted that many of the mechanical issues you will experience with the car will happen after extensive use, a test drive can give you a glimpse on what it feels like to drive the car.
 Buying a vehicle can be a subjective affair too.

 5. How much does it cost to maintain?